pantheon-systems/documentation/source/content/guides/sso/02-sso.md

 ## LDAP and LDAPS (LDAP over SSL)

-Both LDAP and LDAPS are supported on Pantheon.
+Both Lightweight Directory Access Protocol (LDAP) and LDAP over SSL (LDAPS) are supported on Pantheon.
 Refer to [LDAP and LDAPS on Pantheon](/ldap-and-ldaps) for more information.

 ## Shibboleth and SimpleSAMLphp